 Figure~\ref{fig:connectivity_estimates} presents a few examples of connectivity estimates by the Wishart process and sliding-window method using different kernels and window lengths.
-All estimates are based on $\Observations = 300$ observations.
-In the top row, the latent correlation follows a sine wave with a frequency of 3 and amplitude of 0.6.
-These results indicate that both methods can accurately capture the latent connectivity, but that the quality of these estimates is affected by the choice of window length, kernel, and priors on the kernel hyperparameters.
-For example, when using a rational quadratic kernel with all kernel hyperparameters sampled from $\log \mathcal{N}\left( 0, 1 \right)$, as denoted by RQ1 in the figure, the Wishart process is unable to capture the fast fluctuations in the connectivity.
-However, when a $\log \mathcal{N}\left( -3, 1 \right)$ prior is set on the $\alpha$ parameter (see Eq.~\eqref{eq:kernels}), as indicated by RQ2, the estimates improve.
-Estimates become even more accurate when assuming periodicity, or when using the exponential kernel.
+These results indicate that both methods can accurately capture the latent connectivity, but that the quality of these estimates is affected by the choice of window length and kernel.
+For example, when using a rational quadratic kernel, the Wishart process is unable to capture the fast fluctuations in the connectivity.
+Estimates become more accurate when assuming periodicity, or when using the exponential kernel.
 The sliding-window estimate, with a window length of 20\% of the observations, seems too smooth to capture the rapid fluctuations in the connectivity.